 Exodus 90 is a ninety-day spiritual exercise for men based on three pillars: prayer, asceticism, and fraternity.
 All three of these pillars are essential aspects of the Christian life.
-It is for this reason that taking up this spiritual exercise requires taking up all three of these pillars both simultaneously and humbly.
+It is for this reason that taking up this spiritual exercise requires taking up all three of these pillars humbly.

 As men, we are called to participate in a unique way in Christ’s headship.
 Are you the spiritual leader you need to be?
 Should your friends and family trust the decisions you make?
 Should they trust that you will lead them where the Lord is calling them to go, in good times and in bad?
 Without a life firmly rooted in prayer it is nearly impossible to know where God is leading you.
 Without a life of daily prayer, it is even harder to be confident that you know where the Lord is asking you to lead your friends and family at any given moment.
 It’s time to start praying.